2023 Best Theological & Ministerial Studies Bachelor's Degree Schools in Michigan

 Top Michigan Schools for a Bachelor's in Theological & Ministerial Studies

-Our 2023 rankings named Concordia University, Ann Arbor the best school in Michigan for theological and ministerial studies students working on their bachelor’s degree.
+Our analysis found Concordia University, Ann Arbor to be the best school for theological and ministerial studies students who want to pursue a bachelor’s degree in Michigan.
 Concordia University, Ann Arbor is a small private not-for-profit school located in the city of Ann Arbor.

 The average amount in student loans that theology majors at Cornerstone take out while working on their Bachelor's Degree is $36,359.